Facilities and Activities

 Sidney is 6 miles north and is Iowa's largest continuous outdoor rodeo and is held during July.
 Hamburg is 9 miles south of the park.
 Nebraska City is 9 miles west across the Missouri River in Nebraska and is the home of J. Sterling Morton, founder of Arbor Day.
 His home is now a museum at Arbor Lodge State Park in Nebraska.

-Boat Launch Ramp, Boating, Camping - Electric, Camping - Equestrian, Camping - Nonelectric, Camping Cabins, Cross Country Skiing, Dump Station, Fishing, Hiking, Horseback Riding, Modern Cabins, Modern Campground, Non-modern Campground, Picnic Area, Picnic Shelter, Restrooms, Scenic Driving Routes, Showers, Snowmobiling, Trail, Interpretive, Trails, Cross Country Skiing, Trails, Equestrian, Trails, Hiking, Trails, Snowmobile, Wildlife ViewingMore than a mile
+Boat Launch Ramp, Boating, Cabins, Camping - Electric, Camping - Equestrian, Camping - Nonelectric, Camping Cabins, Cross Country Skiing, Dump Station, Fishing, Hiking, Horseback Riding, Modern Cabins, Modern Campground, Non-modern Campground, Picnic Area, Picnic Shelter, Restrooms, Scenic Driving Routes, Showers, Snowmobiling, Trail, Interpretive, Trails, Cross Country Skiing, Trails, Equestrian, Trails, Hiking, Trails, Snowmobile, Wildlife ViewingMore than a mile

 Church, Dining, Fuel, Vehicles, Golf, Grocery Store, Hunting